Doctor of Naprapathic Medicine

 - and more!

-Licensed practitioners may even start their own practice as Naprapathic treatment is covered by many insurance packages in the state of New Mexico.
+Licensed practitioners are encouraged to start their own practice as Naprapathic treatment is a covered benefit by many insurance packages in the state of New Mexico.

 It is even being incorporated into mainstream medical facilities and taught at major universities.
 Naprapathy represents an under-served niche market.
-There are currently only 17 licensed Naprapaths serving 300,000 insured potential clients in New Mexico alone, and 200 licensed Naprapaths nation wide.
+There are currently less than thirty licensed Naprapaths serving 300,000 insured potential clients in New Mexico alone, and 200 licensed Naprapaths nation wide.

-Considering there are 80,000 chiropractors in 50 states, as Naprapathy and fascia / connective tissue treatment become advocated for by mainstream medicine as a gentler approach to treatment, the growth rate of the Naprapathy industry is potentially unlimited!
+Considering the demand for manual medicine and as fascia / connective tissue treatment become advocated by mainstream medicine, the growth rate of the Naprapathic Manual Medicine, is potentially unlimited!

 Attending Southwest University of Naprapathic Medicine will allow you the potential to become licensed.
 In order to attain licensure graduates must have a diploma from a school recognized by the New Mexico Medical Board.
-They must also successfully present their dissertation and pass the National Board of Naprapathic Examination to be licensed.
+They must also successfully present their Naprapathic Research Project, pass the National Board of Naprapathic Examiners examination and pass a criminal background check to be licensed.

 For more information about the licensing procedure please follow this link.

-As a catalyst for the Naprapathic movement, SUNM aims to advance the Complementary and Allied Health industry with the superior quality and professionalism of its graduates.
-If you’re ready for a rewarding career as a Naprapathic doctor, Contact Us and we’ll help you get started!
-Or give us a call at 1-505-467-8777 to speak to a friendly admissions counsellor today.
+As a catalyst for the Naprapathic movement, SUNM aims to advance Complementary Manual Medicine with the superior quality and professionalism of its graduates.
+If you’re ready for a rewarding career as a Doctor of Naprapathic Medicine Contact Us and we’ll help you get started!
+Give us a call at 1-505-467-8777 to speak to a friendly admissions counselor today.